WinterMuting/hello-world/README.md

 # hello-world
-So you made me paranoid.
+So you now I'm paranoid.
 Well done!<br>
 Quest: understand the rules of hide and seek.
-Apparently this is how programming works.<br>
+Apparently this is how programming works.<br><br>
 Finished with my woman<br>
 'cause she couldn't help me with my mind<br>
 People think I'm insane<br>